Conflicting Accounts Emerge Following El Paso Airspace Shutdown

 Key Takeaways:

-• Federal officials provided multiple conflicting explanations for the closure, including a "cartel drone" incursion, unspecified "special security reasons," and counter-drone testing at Fort Bliss.
+• Federal officials offered multiple conflicting explanations for the closure, ranging from a "cartel drone" incursion and counter-drone testing at Fort Bliss to a suspected drone target being identified as a party balloon.

 See a mistake?
 Contact us.